 This a tool that protects and projects the values of those in control.
 It’s such a part of our culture we do not see it.
 And it’s the most dangerous when it becomes invisible.

 A verdant, healthy society needs several things.
-It needs practical and fair standards of behavior.
+It requires practical and fair standards of behavior.
 But there is a delicate balance between too few and too many rules and regulations.
 In a democratic society, everyone should have a voice in setting these standards.

-In large social groups, it can become too cumbersome to implement this balance.
-So, some people specialize in this area we call law.
+In large social groups, it can become too cumbersome to implement this balance, so some people specialize in this area we call law.
 Ideally, they set standards that protect and support the general welfare of the people.
-But sometimes rules can be used to set standards based on arbitrary or lopsided points of view.
+But some rules are often standards based on arbitrary or prejudiced points of view.

-There are subcultures that set standards that support the interests of those in control of the entity.
-These rules don’t have to be fair.
-In fact, they aren’t most of the time.
+Some subcultures set standards that support the interests of those in control of the entity.
+These rules don’t have to be fair, and they aren’t most of the time.
 They skew what is appropriate based on their beliefs and standards.
 A popular form of this is what we call censorship.
-It hides under guise of “community standards” or similar innocuous terms.
+It hides under the guise of “community standards” or similar innocuous terms.

 Is Censorship For Our Protection?

 Censorship is a way of promoting a set of values while excluding opposing views.
 That is why it’s a subtle form of propaganda.
-The aim of propaganda is to advance biased and prejudiced arguments.
-At the same time excluding opposing points of view.
+Propaganda aims to advance biased and prejudiced arguments at the same time, excluding opposing points of view.

-Suppressing or excluding ideas is one of the mind control tactics of Group hypnosis or groupthink Manipulation.
-If you aren’t familiar with this, it’s an overall strategy for controlling the beliefs and actions of groups.
+Suppressing or excluding ideas is one of the mind control tactics of self-hypnosis, group hypnosis, or groupthink Manipulation.
+If you aren’t familiar with this, it’s an overall strategy for programming beliefs and actions.

 Does suppression really protect us, or something else going on?
 Does the suppression of things that don’t support the cultural narrative protect us?
 Or does it just keep us in the dark?
 Is censorship for our protection, or is it just a way of projecting the values of those in charge of the group?